vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 don't recommend!), to experimenting with off-the-shelf tools ([Simplenote][simplenote], [Standardnotes][standardnote], [Vimwiki][vimwiki]), to experimenting with various knowledge management methodologies, to rolling my own framework for [Zettelkasten][zettelkasten] in Vim.
-I haven't yet reached the ideal setup, but it's feeling close, and it's reached a point where I can comfortably.
+I haven't yet achieved the ideal setup, but it's feeling close, and it's reached a point where I can comfortably use it for my needs.

 ### Sidenote: Create + Consume in Vim